dailydotdev/docs/docs/for-oss-contributors/how-to contribute-to-daily-dev.md

 ## Why open source?

-Contributing to open source can be game-changing for a developer career.
-Open source is a way for the developers to build their portfolio, experiment with new technologies, and learn in public.
-Big companies are open sourcing their projects and many open-source startups are also making waves.
+Contributing to open source can be game-changing for a developer's career.
+Open source is a way for developers to build their portfolios, experiment with new technologies, and learn in public.
+Big companies are open-sourcing their projects, and many open-source startups are also making waves.
 Getting involved in such projects is definitely a great opportunity to learn and enhance your skills.

 ## daily.dev's GitHub Repository

-This is our repository on GitHub if you want to take a look and level up your coding skills: https://github.com/dailydotdev/daily oh, and if you're already visiting our GitHub repo, don't forget to give us a star :)
+This is our repository on GitHub if you want to take a look and level up your coding skills: https://github.com/dailydotdev/daily
+Oh, and if you're already visiting our GitHub repo, don't forget to give us a star :)

 ## Running daily.dev locally with Docker